raspberrychris/cutemosesbaskets/content/_index.md

 #### Product Description

-- This Kinder Valley Moses Basket **Bedding Set** is the perfect accessory for your basket and will send your little one off to sleep in no time.
+- **BEDDING SET** This Kinder Valley Moses Basket **Bedding Set** is the perfect accessory for your basket and will send your little one off to sleep in no time.

-- Using luxury dimple fabric which is perfect for delicate skin, this moses basket bedding set includes a hood, body, quilt and padded liner.
+- **LUXURY FABRIC** Using luxury dimple fabric which is perfect for delicate skin, this moses basket bedding set includes a hood, body, quilt and padded liner.

-- Once attached the hood is adjustable using the fasteners on either side, the padded liner surrounds the basket and is covered by the body to ensure extra comfort perfect to create a cosy sleeping space for your precious little one.
+- **ADJUSTABLE HOOD** Once attached the hood is adjustable using the fasteners on either side, the padded liner surrounds the basket and is covered by the body to ensure extra comfort perfect to create a cosy sleeping space for your precious little one.

-- This bedding set is easily removed and is machine washable in case of any accidents.
+- **EASILY REMOVED** This bedding set is easily removed and is machine washable in case of any accidents.
 Basket not included.

 #### Our Rating For This Product